sharmisthasg/ASR_SRU/README.md

 ## ABSTRACT

 The aim of this project is to try out automatic speech recognition implementations using Hidden Markov Models (HMMs) for regional Indian languages.
+We have self-recorded Tamil digits, Telugu digits and words, and English continuous speech.
+We have also used external datasets for Hindi continuous speech and English digits.

 ## LITERATURE REVIEW
+Automatic Speech Recognition

 ## DATASETS